 - Performance: up to 585 hp (depending on classification)

 After its world premiere on May 31, 2017 at Minsheng Art Museum in Beijing, the 18th BMW Art Car will race at the FIA GT World Cup in Macau (China) in November 2017.
 It will be driven by Augusto Farfus (BRA), who already finished eighth at the 24 Hours of Daytona with the BMW Team RLL and the BMW Art Car by John Baldessari.

-More high-quality pictures of BMW Art Cars can be downloaded here:
+More high-quality pictures of BMW Art Cars:

 For further questions please contact.